Azure/azure-sdk-for-js/sdk/identity/identity/Troubleshooting.md

 #### PowerShell not installed

 The `Azure PowerShell Credential` utilizes the locally installed `PowerShell` command line tool to fetch an access token.
-Ensure it is installed on your platform by following the instructions [here](https://docs.microsoft.com/powershell/scripting/install/installing-powershell?view=powershell-7.1) and then run the credential again.
+Ensure it's installed on your platform by following the instructions [here](https://docs.microsoft.com/powershell/scripting/install/installing-powershell?view=powershell-7.1).
+Then run the credential again.

 #### Azure Az Moudle not installed